codyngpriest/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 9. To file, or not to file
 This is a Bash script that gives you information about the school file.

+10. FizzBuzz
+This is a Bash script that displays numbers from 1 to 100.